 - You need a website that loads fast enough so people don’t get sick of waiting, so it’s usually worth paying more for good website hosting ( maybe a virtual private server ).

-- Being found in search results can provide really targeted prospects – but getting onto page one for useful search phrases usually takes a LOT of effort ( and I find in 2018 it generally isn’t viable as the major source of traffic ).
+- Being found in search results can provide really targeted prospects – but getting onto page one for useful search phrases usually takes a LOT of effort ( I find since 2018 it generally isn’t viable as the major source of traffic for most businesses ).

 The ideal system is one that allows new people to find you easily online, gains their interest in what you’re offering and allows you to stay connected to them and help them out … with the least effort and so that it actually get’s done.